WordPress/gutenberg/packages/block-editor/src/components/image-size-control/README.md

 The component accepts the following props:

-### label

-The label for the control.

--   Type: `string`
--   Required: No
--   Default: `Image size`

-### help
+### imageSizeHelp

-If this property is added, a help text will be generated using help property as the content.
+If this property is added, a help text will be generated for the image size control, using imageSizeHelp property as the content.

 -   Type: `String|WPElement`
 -   Required: No